PouyaData/pouyadata.github.io/src/content/blog/2025_32/index.md

 ---
-title: "Dear Tech Grads: You Keep Using That Word.
-I Do Not Think It Means What You Think It Means"
+title: "Dear Tech Job Hunters: You Keep Using Those Words.
+I Do Not Think They Mean What You Think They Mean"
 description: "Wake-up call to tech graduates and professionals ."
 publishDate: 2025-08-05
 author: "Pouya Barrach-Yousefi"
 ---

-# Dear Tech Grads: You Keep Using That Word.
-I Do Not Think It Means What You Think It Means

 ![Princess Bride](./images/princessbride4.jpg)